 To ensure that a potential hazard can be shut down quickly enough, the safeguard must be installed at an appropriate distance.
-It is used to protect the upper and lower limbs.
+This provides protection for the upper and lower limbs.

 The safety distance (S) is defined in EN ISO 13855 and depends in particular on the following factors: